KevinZhouRafael/ActiveSQLite/README.md

 ## Features

- - Support all Features of SQLite.swift.
+ - [x] Support all Features of SQLite.swift.
- - Auto create tables.
+ - [x] Auto create tables.
 Auto add columns of id , created\_at , updated\_at .
- - Auto set values to attributes of models frome query sql
+ - [x] Auto set values to attributes of models frome query sql
- - Mapping name of table with name of model, mapping attribute names with column names
+ - [x] Mapping name of table with name of model, mapping attribute names with column names
- - Support Transcation and Asynchronous
+ - [x] Support Transcation and Asynchronous
- - A flexible, chainable, lazy-executing query layer
+ - [x] A flexible, chainable, lazy-executing query layer
- - Query use String or Expression<T> of SQLite.swift
+ - [x] Query use String or Expression<T> of SQLite.swift
- - Logger level
+ - [x] Logger level
+ - [] table relations
+ - [] cache and faults value

 ## Example